Intego Review: Quick Expert Summary

 Intego Ease of Use & Setup

-Rather than having one central interface, each of Intego’s features has its own independent app.
-This is a bit of a pain, especially when first setting everything up, as you’re repeatedly required to go to your System Preferences in order to manually change and grant permissions for each of Intego’s apps/features.
-However, other than that, Intego is very easy to set up and use.
+However, I do have one complaint about setting Intego up.
+Rather than having one central interface, each Intego feature has its own app.
+This means when first setting everything up, you’re repeatedly required to go to your System Preferences in order to manually change and grant permissions for each of Intego’s apps/features.
+Other than that, Intego is very easy to set up and use.
 Each app is automatically set up for you with Intego’s recommended settings, and it’s just a case of learning how each feature works.

-Intego has done a great job of providing explanations for most of its features, with information overlays and additional notes within the main interface screens — great for beginners who aren’t too familiar with using antiviruses.
+Intego has done a great job of giving explanations for most of its features, with information overlays and additional notes within the main interface screens — great for beginners who aren’t too familiar with using antiviruses.
 This was one of my biggest complaints about MacKeeper, which has very little in the way of explanations within its app, so I was really pleased to see Intego do this so well.
-The example below shows the information overlay for VirusBarrier.

 Overall, most of Intego’s features are well-designed and very easy to use.
 I would prefer it if VirusBarrier had more obvious scan buttons for novice users.
-However, installing, setting up, and using Intego will be pretty straightforward for most users.
+However, installing, setting up, and using Intego is pretty straightforward for most users.

 Intego Mobile App

 Intego doesn’t currently have a mobile app.
-However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your phone to your Mac, in the same way you’d scan an external hard drive.
+However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your iPhone or iPad to your Mac, in the same way you’d scan an external hard drive.
 This feature is pretty cool, and it’s something I haven’t seen included in other Mac-based antiviruses.

 Intego Customer Support